 BIO 1133.
 GENERAL BIOLOGY I, LECTURE.
-A lecture course for science majors that includes study of the scientific method, chemistry relevant to biological systems, cell structure and physiology, cell processes including photosynthesis and cellular respiration, cell division, genetics, and molecular genetics.
+A lecture course for science majors that covers the major themes of biology, the scientific method, chemistry relevant to biological systems, cell processes including photosynthesis and cellular respiration, cell division, genetics, and molecular genetics.

 BIO 1141.
 GENERAL BIOLOGY II, LABORATORY.
-A laboratory course for science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1143 General Biology II, Lecture
+A laboratory course for science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1143 General Biology II, Lecture.

 BIO 1143.
 GENERAL BIOLOGY II, LECTURE.
-A lecture course for the science majors that reinforces concepts introduced in BIO 1133 General Biology I, Lecture, while emphasizing the diversity of life.
-Topics covered include evolution, classification, and ecology, detailed consideration of each group of organisms and viruses, study of animals and plants including their basic anatomy and physiology.
-Pre-requisite: BIO 1133 and BIO 1131
+A lecture course for the science majors that reinforces themes and concepts introduced in BIO 1133 General Biology I, while emphasizing the diversity of life.
+Topics covered include evolution, classification, and ecology, detailed consideration of major groups of organisms and viruses, and the study of animals and plants including their basic anatomy and physiology.
+Pre-requisite: BIO 1133 and BIO 1131.